GDPR

 • document lawful bases and legitimate interests where relevant;

-• review retention settings, integration flows, and customer-notification content;
+• review retention settings, integration flows, and notification content;

 • enter into a signed DPA where processor terms are required.